 The beautiful dessert display will attract you.
 Equally good are the starters and main courses.
-Reasonably priced, and there is a large, comfortable terrace for outdoor dining.
+Now in a new location.
 Click to learn more

 Café de la Place

-Nice spot for breakfast (coffee and tartine), reading the paper and people watching.
+A nice spot for breakfast, reading the paper and people watching.
 Also serves lunch and dinner.
-Relatively small menu but high quality.
+A relatively small menu but high quality.